fabacab/awesome-cybersecurity-blueteam/README.md

 ### Supply chain security

+- [Grafeas](https://grafeas.io/) - Open artifact metadata API to audit and govern your software supply chain.
 - [Helm GPG (GnuPG) Plugin](https://github.com/technosophos/helm-gpg) - Chart signing and verification with GnuPG for Helm.
+- [Notary](https://github.com/theupdateframework/notary) - Aims to make the internet more secure by making it easy for people to publish and verify content.

 ## Honeypots